Parador de Aiguablava

 Parador de Aiguablava - Modern hotel overlooking the Mediterranean (4*)

 The Parador de Aiguablava Hotel has an elegant outdoor swimming pool, a sauna and a gymnasium and all of the hotel’s bedrooms have a private balcony.
 The most prominent hotel in Aiguablava, this is a modern property, ideal both for individual guests and business groups, and local activities include swimming, sailing, boat excursions, golf, riding, parachuting and mountain biking.
 The Aiguablava Parador's restaurant specialises in typical Ampurdanesa cooking with an emphasis on sea food and in the height of summer you can eat down in the cove, in the hotel’s beach restaurant 'Mar i Vent'.

 In a spectacular setting on a rocky promontory on one of the most beautiful and least built-up stretches of the Costa Brava, Aiguablava, not surprisingly, is one of the most popular Paradors.
 Spacious, stylish and exceptionally comfortable, it offers stunning views over the sparkling Mediterranean and the hotel has easy access to lovely walks in the surrounding pine forests leading down to a secluded beach.
 Those wishing to explore further up and down along the coast will be rewarded with numerous beaches, coves, capes and inlets.
 The beautiful resort of Rosas, the Dali Museum at Figueres, and the Roman Ampitheatre at Empúries are all a short drive away and make excellent day trips from Aiguablava.

-Please note the Parador will be closed for renovation work from 16 October 2016 and will be closed until June 2018.
+Please note the Parador will be closed for renovation work from 16 October 2016 until mid 2019.
+The reopening date is subject to change if renovations continue longer than expected.

 Catalunya Accommodation tax: All guests over the age of 16 who are staying in Paradors within Catalunya will be charged locally a tax of 1€ per person per night (for a maximum of 7 nights).
 This tax applies to the following Paradors: Aiguablava, Arties, Cardona, Lleida, Tortosa, Vic and Vielha, and also at La Seu d'Urgell (where the charge will only be 0.50€ per person per night)